cb-rollout/rollout-javascript-example/README.md

 ```

 from https://docs.cloudbees.com/docs/cloudbees-rollout/latest/getting-started-guide/javascript-sdk
-# Add Rollout JavaScript SDK package as your application dependency
+## Add Rollout JavaScript SDK package as your application dependency
 ```
  npm i rox-browser --save
 ```

-# Write your rollout intgeration code
+## Rename default file to rollout-integration.js
 See this https://medium.com/jeremy-keeshin/hello-world-for-javascript-with-npm-modules-in-the-browser-6020f82d1072
 to learn how to bake CommonJS/AMD  integration code in your application.js